Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/matter/README.md

 A list of tested Hubs is:

 - Raspberry Pi 4B running the [CHIP Tool](https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/chip_tool_guide.md)
-- [Apple HomePod Mini](https://www.apple.com/de/homepod-mini/), Needs an iPhone or iPad as controller
+- [Apple HomePod Mini](https://www.apple.com/de/homepod-mini/), Needs an Apple iPhone or iPad with iOS 16.1 or later as controller
 - [Google Nest Mini, Gen 2](https://store.google.com/de/product/google_nest_mini)

+Additionally, a working WiFi Connection is required, to which all devices (Evaluation Kit, Matter Hub & Controller) can connect.

 <!-- A Short Youtube video of the kit unpack experience: